aws/amazon-documentdb-odbc-driver/README.md

    4. set LOCAL_DATABASE_HOST with the ip of your local mongo E.g. If is in another docker container `export LOCAL_DATABASE_HOST=<ip from the mongo docker container>` or if is your host machine `export LOCAL_DATABASE_HOST=host.docker.internal`
    5. You are ready to run the tests.
-   E.g. `cd /documentdb-odbc/build/odbc/bin/ && ./ignite-odbc-tests`
+   E.g. `cd /documentdb-odbc/build/odbc/bin/ && ./ignite-odbc-tests  --catch_system_errors=false`
 3. More details in [`src\DEVNOTES.txt`](src/DEVNOTES.txt).

 ##### Known issues